ZJEmmons/github.io/README.md

 ***************************

 Java Swing application for taking class notes.
--.jar found in dist
+- .jar found in dist
--class and java files in src
+- class and java files in src

 Features:
 - Filechooser txt file writing and reading.